-WATERSHED CONDITIONS STATEMENT: Flood Outlook - UPDATE
+WATERSHED CONDITIONS STATEMENT: Flood Outlook (UPDATE)

-Residents in flood prone or low-lying areas, historically susceptible to flooding, should also take the necessary precautions to protect their property, such as:
+Residents in flood prone or low-lying areas historically susceptible to flooding should also take the necessary precautions to protect their property, such as:

 - Ensuring sump pump is clear, in good working condition and has a backwater valve on it.

-- Portable generator and backup pump.
+- Having a portable generator and backup pump available.

-- Ensuring downspouts are clear and the outlet is at least 3 m from
+- Ensuring downspouts are clear and the outlet is at least 3 m from the dwelling.

 - Removing or securing items that might float away as flows increase.